 In this blogpost, we will take a look at –

 A cookie disclaimer is a thing of the past.
-Or it should be, but in reality, the Internet is littered with archaic cookie disclaimers that not only leaves the users confused and fatigued but are also not compliant with the existing data protection law of the EU – the General Data Protection Regulation.
+Or it should be, but in reality, the Internet is littered with archaic cookie disclaimers that not only leaves the users confused and fatigued but are also not compliant with the existing data protection law of the EU – the General Data Protection Regulation (GDPR).

-It is the technology that enables your users to decide for themselves which categories of cookies and tracking they wish to consent to on your domain, and it is the technology that enables you, the website owner, to be fully compliant with the GDPR.
+A consent banner is the technology that enables your users to decide for themselves which categories of cookies and tracking they wish to consent to on your domain, and it is the technology that enables you, the website owner, to be fully compliant with the GDPR.

 Cookie disclaimers are by definition bad, if we take cookie disclaimers to be the pop-ups on websites that leave no real consent for the user.